soobinrho/cybersecurity-audit-automation/README.md

 # caa

+TODO:  Add a screenshot of the dashboard using https://screenbean.brunnerliv.io/

 This project's purpose is to help you with compliance and regulations by using various automation technologies, and to do so in a way that does not access, transmit, or store any of your sensitive information, such as your API tokens, GLB data (customer data), or PCI data (card numbers).

 I am in a unique position where I can create a web app that understands the everyday needs of CyberGRC teams (Cybersecurity Governance, Risk, and Compliance) because I'm in one of them.